meiosis-io/styleguide/Languages/CSS.md

 The intended result of this naming system is that all Class and ID declarations are *necessary* and *semantic*.
 It encourages the developer to ensure their Class and IDs serve a purpose that is related to their function, and to think about their elements less as individual elements and more as pieces contributing to the function of a whole.

+### Buttons

+Touching on, briefly, the button discussion from the HTML section.
+In short, follow the design guidelines.
+You are more than welcome to style both `<button>` and `<a>` elements exactly the same, as long as their presence on any given page is based on intended functionality, as discussed in the HTML section.
+When styling buttons (in the broad sense of buttons), you must include focus and active styles to aid in accessibility.

+To be clear, one need not style *all* `<a>` elements to behave as buttons.
+The recommendation here is to indicate all `<a>` elements that are intended to function as buttons with a class, e.g. `<a href="..." class="button">...</a>` or `<a href="..." class="btn">...</a>`, optionally with additional classes indicating the *type* of button the link will be.
+Either `.button` or `.btn` or whatever other indicator class you want is fine as long as there is adequate documentation.

 ## Organization

 Lay your CSS out in an arrangement that follows your HTML markup.
 This ensures ease of jumping between HTML and CSS, and even further allows a dev to glean from your CSS the basic layout and look of your site without looking at the HTML or even the rendered site itself.